kirubelKS/OpenArms/README.md

-this is the read me file for ALX software engineering portfolio projec foundation
+this is the read me file for ALX software engineering portfolio projec foundation.